AJ576/nbody/README.md

 - **Add Bodies**:
   - `C` : Switch to "Star" mode.
   - `P` : Switch to "Planet" mode.
   - Left-Click + Drag: Set velocity for a new body based on drag direction.
+    - Drag velocity is relative w.r.t the focused body and raw velocity otherwise
   - Hold Left-Click: Incrementally increase body mass.
 - `X` : Delete the currently focused body.